chenyenchung/personal_site/content/post/2019-04-05-psutil-python-and-icc.md

 in which Philip Kearns kindly pointed out that `psutil` is not always respecting `CC`.

-With this information, I was finally able to fix things (in a the ugly way though).
+With this information, I was finally able to fix things (in an ugly way though).
 I have `$HOME/.local/bin` in my `$PATH` and it is prior to `/usr/bin`, so I was able to make a symbolic link (
 `ln -s /usr/bin/gcc $HOME/.local/bin/icc` in `$HOME/.local/bin` to fool